-Cerebral Palsy is a long-lasting disorder that affects muscle tone movement, and motor skills (the ability to move in a coordinated and purposeful way).
-Cerebral Palsy is one of the most common congenital (existing before birth) disorders of childhood and can also lead to other health issues such as speech, vision and hearing problems and can extend to learning disabilities in children.
-There is no cure for cerebral palsy, but treatment, therapy, special equipment and in some cases, surgery can help children who are living with the condition.
+Cerebral Palsy is a long-lasting disorder that affects muscle tone movement, and motor skills.
+Motor skills are the ability to move in a coordinated and purposeful way.
+It is one of the most common congenital (existing before birth) disorders of childhood.
+It can also lead to other health issues such as speech, vision and hearing problems.
+These can extend to learning disabilities in children.
+There is no cure for cerebral palsy.
+However, treatment, therapy, special equipment and in some cases, surgery can help children who are living with the condition.

-Cerebral Palsy claims can be quite complex and be emotionally difficult for the parents involved.
-This is why it is important that you speak with a cerebral palsy solicitor as soon as you can to determine your situation.
-A cerebral palsy solicitor will help you determine if you have a medical negligence case or not and what the next steps will be.
+Cerebral Palsy claims can be quite complex and be emotionally difficult for the parents.
+This is why it is important that you speak with a cerebral palsy solicitor as soon as you can.
+They will help you determine if you have a medical negligence case.

-In legal terms, there are two types of cerebral palsy cases – Cerebral Palsy cases caused by negligence on the part of the health professional and non-negligent cases Cerebral Palsy.
+In legal terms, there are two types of cerebral palsy cases.
+There are caused by negligence on the part of the health professional and non-negligent cases.

-It is worth mentioning that not all cases of Cerebral Palsy are due to the negligent management of a mother’s pregnancy, delivery or indeed the neonatal care given to the baby by health professionals.
+It is worth mentioning that not all cases are due to the negligent management of a mother’s pregnancy, delivery or indeed the neonatal care given to the baby by health professionals.
 In fact, it is rare for problems/complications during a mothers labour and delivery to cause Cerebral Palsy.

-In cases where negligence is not the cause, cerebral palsy is caused by congenital malformation of the brain, i.e. this occurs when the foetus is growing inside the womb leading to the child being born with a birth defect as opposed to developing this disorder as a result of negligence on the part of the medical professional.
+In cases where negligence is not the cause, cerebral palsy is caused by congenital malformation of the brain.
+This occurs when the foetus is growing inside the womb leading to the child being born.
+There is a birth defect as opposed to developing this disorder as a result of negligence on the part of the medical professional.
 Many cases are as a result of problems during pregnancy when a foetus’ brain is either damaged or does not develop normally.
 This can be due to infections, maternal health problems, a genetic disorder or something else that interferes with normal brain development.